rhezab/smile/docs/gettingstarted.md

 # Getting started

-The **🫠 Smile** repo includes both the code and documentation for the code.
+The **🫠 Smile** repo ([https://github.com/NYUCCL/smile](https://github.com/NYUCCL/smile)) includes both the code and documentation for the code.

-Things to install:
+Things to install so you can contribute to the project:

 - It is recommended you use [VS Code](https://code.visualstudio.com/) and the [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) extension as your development environment.